 Eventually we saw an ambiguous grey block, jutting out from the ground alongside a path swooping away from the parking lot.
 This looked like a building of sorts, and at this point it was our only hope for clarification.
 We approached.

 A typed sign was taped to the inside of a glass door, “THE VISITOR CENTER IS CLOSED FOR MAINTENANCE AS OF FEBRUARY 7, 2019.
 PLEASE SEE THE TEMPORARY WELCOME DESK NEAR THE PARKING LOT.”

 We back-tracked towards the parking lot and found the temporary welcome desk.
 Calling this structure a mobile home would be a compliment.
-It was a 15’ x 8’ tan box with one slitty window and a door.
+It was a 15’ x 8’ tan box with one narrow window and a door.
 Inside was a man in a suit behind a desk, a security guard, and a table with monument brochures that we had already obtained from shelves outside the permanent-yet-closed visitor center.

 “Uh…” I began awkwardly.

 Both men peered at me.

 ”Is there a toilet nearby?”
 I couldn’t think of any other questions to ask in this tight, haphazard environment.